Our directors have decades of experience in critical infrastructure protection.

 Mary D. Lasky, Director.
 Ms. Lasky is the Chairman of the InfraGard Electromagnetic Pulse Special Interest Group (EMP SIG) and has been the Program Manager for Business Continuity Planning for the Johns Hopkins University Applied Physics Laboratory.
 She is lead editor and an author of Powering Through: From Fragile Infrastructure to Community Resilience, an action guide on preventing and mitigating grid failure.
 Ms. Lasky is a past president of the Community Emergency Response Network Inc. (CERN) in Howard County, Maryland; while she was president, CERN received two FEMA grants to research preparation for nuclear attack.
 She is a Past President of the Central Maryland Chapter of the Association of Contingency Planners (ACP).
 Previously at the Applied Physics Laboratory, Ms. Lasky has held a variety of supervisory positions in Information Technology and in business services.
 For many years, she was adjunct faculty of the Johns Hopkins University Whiting School of Engineering, teaching in the graduate degree program in Technical Management.
 Ms. Lasky is a Certified Business Continuity Professional (CBCP).

 Thomas S. Popik, Chairman, President, Director, and co-founder.
-In addition to his administrative duties at Resilient Societies, Thomas Popik serves as a Principal Investigator on critical infrastructures, specializing in vulnerability assessment, comparative risk analysis, and economic modeling.
-Mr. Popik is also a principal of Geosegment Systems Corporation, a market research firm specializing in the U.S. banking and mortgage industries.
+In addition to leading Resilient Societies, Thomas Popik serves as a Principal Investigator on critical infrastructures, specializing in vulnerability assessment, comparative risk analysis, and economic modeling.
+In his commercial sector work, Mr. Popik is a principal of Geosegment Systems Corporation, a market research firm specializing in the U.S. banking and mortgage industries.
 Mr. Popik holds a Master of Business Administration from Harvard Business School and a Bachelor of Science in Mechanical Engineering from MIT.
 In his early career, Mr. Popik served as an officer in the U.S. Air Force, with a final rank of Captain.
-Mr. Popik has been a co-founder of several non-profit organizations, including the Academy for Science and Design, New Hampshire's charter high school for science and math education.
+Mr. Popik was also a co-founder of the Academy for Science and Design, New Hampshire's charter high school for science and math education.

 Paul Schwarzbaum, Director.
-Mr. Schwarzbaum is President, CEO, and a director of GT Technologies, Inc., a global supplier of engine valvetrain components.
-Previously he was the Director of Corporate Development and Strategic Planning for Federal-Mogul Corporation; and prior to that, President of Viking Pump, Inc. Mr. Schwarzbaum was also President of Magnetek, Inc.’s Telecommunications Product Group, which manufactured standby power systems used in mission-critical applications.
-Mr. Schwarzbaum earned a BA degree, magna cum laude, in English Literature from Columbia University, where he was elected to Phi Beta Kappa, and an MBA from Harvard Business School.
-He also currently serves on the board of JVS, a Metro Detroit-based social service organization that provides training and jobs for the unemployed and underemployed.
+Mr. Schwarzbaum is President, CEO, and a director of Tronair, Inc., a leading supplier of ground support equipment for the aerospace industry.
+Previously he was President, CEO, and a director of GT Technologies, Inc., a global supplier of engine valvetrain components.
+Earlier in his career he held senior leadership positions at Federal-Mogul, IDEX, Magnetek, and Corning.
+Mr. Schwarzbaum earned a BA from Columbia University and an MBA from Harvard Business School.
+He currently serves on the board of JVS, a Detroit-area social service organization that provides training and jobs for the unemployed and underemployed.